 There are no exceptions.
 You MUST know the answers to these questions.
 It allows you to plan your follow-up.

 What is the next step in this process?

 What is your timeline for getting back to candidates about the next steps?

 Want More Help With Job Interviews?

-Check out my ebook with practice questions, an interview prep sheet and more resources to help you feel more confident interviewing.
+Check out my eGuide with practice questions, an interview prep sheet and more resources to help you feel more confident interviewing.